Lay3rLabs/telegram-payments/docs/Telegram.md

 We want the following:

 1. A user can send messages which are received BOTH by our backend server (bot) as well as all operators
-2. THe backend server (bot) uses webhooks for quick responses
+2. The backend server (bot) uses webhooks for quick responses
 3. The backend server (bot) can send messages to users
 4. The aggregator can send messages to users

-For this prototypes, we can share API keys among multiple actors.
-Later, ideally more fine grained.
+5. Operators can read messages from users

 ## Problems

+### API Keys are always admin

+Telegram does not allow granular permissions for bots.
+Each bot has one API key, and that key is always admin.

+Sharing one API key among multiple machines allows them all to do anything such as delete messages, ban users, change bot settings, etc.

+We accept this risk for the purpose of a hackathon prototype, but the design should allow for more granular permissions in the future.

 ### WebHooks not working

-First approach was to share the same Telegram API key with all machines.
-It hit a few issues:
+Even if we share the same Telegram API key with all machines, we have a few issues:

 https://core.telegram.org/bots/api#getupdates